 School/College

-Young people with diabetes should not have to miss more school, apart from visits to the clinic, than anyone else.
+Young people with diabetes should not have to miss more school than anyone else, apart from visits to the clinic.
 They can undertake all normal activities and their academic and sporting achievements should not be limited.
-Diabetes UK provides information material for teachers, which may be obtained from the Paediatric Diabetes Specialist Nurses.
+Diabetes UK provides information material for teachers, which may be obtained from Paediatric Diabetes Specialist Nurses or at https://www.diabetes.org.uk/guide-to-diabetes/your-child-and-diabetes/schools/diabetes-in-schools-resources

 Sport

 Many young people with diabetes enjoy sport and some participate at a highly competitive level.
-With careful planning and monitoring of blood glucose levels, insulin doses and food, sporting performance can be optimised.
-For further information visit www.runsweet.com
+With careful planning and monitoring of blood glucose levels, insulin doses and food, sporting performance can be optimized.
+For further information visit the Digibete app or www.runsweet.com

 Sexual Health

-• Contraception and pregnancy should be routinely discussed because of the adverse effect of poor glycaemic control on fetal development.
+- Contraception and pregnancy should be routinely discussed because of the adverse effect of poor glycaemic control on foetal development

-• It is important to optimise glycaemic control prior to becoming pregnant to ensure the best health outcomes for both mother and baby.
+- It is important to optimize glycaemic control prior to becoming pregnant to ensure the best health outcomes for both mother and baby

-• Unplanned pregnancy can be associated with major problems – including difficulties in controlling diabetes and serious complications in fetal development
+- Unplanned pregnancy can be associated with major problems – including difficulties in controlling diabetes and serious complications in foetal development

 Driving